Soviet Navy: Soviet Naval Aviation

 The regular Soviet naval aviation units were created in 1918.
 They participated in the Russian Civil War, cooperating with the ships and the army during the combats at Petrograd, on the Baltic Sea, the Black Sea, the Volga, the Kama River, Northern Dvina and on the Lake Onega.
 The newborn Soviet Naval Air Force consisted of only 76 obsolete hydroplanes.
 Scanty and technically imperfect, it was mostly used for resupplying the ships and the army.

 In the second half of the 1920s, the Naval Aviation order of battle began to grow.
 It received new reconnaissance hydroplanes, bombers, and fighters.
 In the mid-1930s, the Soviets created the Naval Air Force in the Baltic Fleet, the Black Sea Fleet and the Soviet Pacific Fleet.
 The importance of naval aviation had grown significantly by 1938–1940, to become one of the main components of the Soviet Navy.
 By this time, the Soviets had created formations and units of the torpedo and bomb aviation.

-Soviet Naval Infantry
+Naval Infantry

 During World War II, about 350,000 Soviet sailors fought on land.
 At the beginning of the war, the navy had only one naval brigade in the Baltic fleet, but began forming and training other battalions.
 These eventually were: